 Working at Beit T’Shuvah is synonymous with saving souls.
 It means you are helping others, learning about yourself, and giving back to a community that has a 30-year history of helping people discover their purpose and recover their passion.
-If this sounds like your kind of team, send us your resume.
+If this sounds like your kind of team, give us a call.
 We’d love to meet you.

 Teaching it Forward

 Beit T'Shuvah offers internship training for students pursuing their MFT, MSW and CCAPP licensing.
 Interns get hands-on experience on the front lines of the recovery process, gaining insight into Beit T'Shuvah's cutting edge treatment approach that integrates the mind, body, and spirit.

 - Partnering with a treatment team comprised of an addiction counselor and a spiritual counselor

 Our training program is designed to increase competency levels in:

 We believe the best way to learn is to witness the transformation of someone battling addiction firsthand.
 Interns at Beit T’Shuvah observe real life situations, and the cunning, baffling, and powerful force of human brokenness.